corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 series = "Idiomatic Rust"
 +++

 I noticed that handling the `None` variant of `Option` without falling back on `unwrap()` is a common papercut in Rust.
-It has been discussed a million times already, but it's still a frequent topic in trainings.
-Surprisingly, not even the Rust book mentions my favorite approach to handling it, and many forum posts are outdated.
+It has been discussed a million times already, but, surprisingly, not even the Rust book mentions my favorite approach to handling it, and many forum posts are outdated.

-With a bit of practice, robust error handling can become as easy as `unwrap()`, but safer.
+With a bit of practice, robust handling `None` can become as easy as `unwrap()`, but safer.

-Jump to the end if you're in a hurry and need a quick recommendation.
+Jump to the end if you're in a hurry and just need a quick recommendation.

 ## The Problem

+There are situations where you want to return early if you encounter `None` in an `Option`.
 Very commonly, people want to write code like this where they use the `?` operator to propagate errors:

 ```rust